PinkFlamingoz/A-Game-Project/README.md

 # A Game Project
 I made this small game just to learn unity!
-It was amusing and enjoyable I learnd a lot.
+It was amusing and enjoyable, I learnd a lot.

  ## How to run the game
    1. Either fork or download the app and open the folder in Unity.